Diving Directory: Snorkel and Dive Sites near Tampa

 The 180-foot long buoy tender sank in a collision with the 600-foot long freighter S.S.
 Capricorn in 1980 near the Sunshine Skyway Bridge.
 It’s one of the best-known dive sites in the Tampa/St. Pete area.
 Both ships were eventually found to be at fault as they failed to follow proper passing procedures and neither was on their side of the channel.

 The Blackthorn was moved to the Pinellas #2 Artificial Reef site for the purpose of diving and fishing.
-With a beam of 37 feet and profile of 20 feet, it’s a fairly big structure.
+With a beam of 37 feet and a profile of 20 feet, it’s a fairly big structure.
 Don’t enter the ship as parts are broken off, but it’s a great exterior dive.
 You just might get to swim alongside sea turtles and angelfish.

 Sheridan Artificial Reef